Skip to main content

 info

-The level label is only available for pods with the mif.moreh.io/log.format=json label.
+The level label is only available for JSON-parsed pods.
 To filter plain-text logs by level, use a pipeline filter instead:

 {namespace="default"} |= "ERROR"